thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse.md

 * So now using springboot we can develop some applicatoin in 5 weeks then using simple spring core only it would have or otherwise take 8 weeks.
 * So Spring boot saves 30-35% of effort and develops application faster.
+* Rest you can check in the image : SpringBoot on top of spring core.

+* Next now we start with coding and spring, but first we will see IOC and DI, how it is done in spring.

 ### 5.Microservices with Springboot and Cloud